The Hebrew letter "Mem" has a numeric value of 40. I will cover the letter first and then I will bring in the numerical value meaning.

 These final forms are called "sofit" (סופית) in Hebrew, meaning "final" or "ending."
 Originally, these forms were used to denote the end of a word when Hebrew did not use spaces between words.
 However, since the 7th century, Hebrew has regularly employed word spacing, and final forms are now used primarily for aesthetics and tradition.

 The final forms of these letters have distinct shapes compared to their regular forms.
-For example, the final mem (ם) is a closed square, while the regular mem (מ) is open at the bottom.
-The final nun (ן) extends below the baseline, unlike its regular form (נ).
+The final mem (ם) is a closed square, while the regular mem (מ) is open at the bottom.

 Water plays a central role in the Torah narratives, representing both the primordial creative force and the sustaining, life-giving power of God's word (Torah).
-Many pivotal events in the journey of the Israelites are associated with bodies of water.
+Many pivotal events in the Torah and the journey of the Israelites are associated with bodies of water.

 - The creation story, where the spirit of God hovered over the waters before creating the world (Genesis 1:2).
 Water is presented as a primordial element.